TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 pressing [S1] with A-D white, will send "1", and if A-D is brown, the SDCard set selected 1-21 [Cfg][Opt], on the SDCard, will be executed/sent.
 Therefore to save text loaded with *fm,s,t* to the SDCard not Flash - use the red Pad[0] to make the Source and Destination brown.

+Note 8: [Sav] key in Macroeditor: [Sav] key saves entered data without execution to the Source file m,s,t, 1-24 a01-a99 It can be used to save *Code for example *fo* (bold fonts) to a file such as t05 when ket [T5] pressed will toggel bold fonts on/off.
+Therefore all *Codes can now be included in list of macros to be executed.
+For example can have a list of just three macros: The first two macros opens Photoshop - GUI + r  and "C:\Program Files\Adobe\Photoshop\Photoshop.exe\n"
+ - and the third macro *at*2 switch to the Photoshop specific Macrobank number 2 for keyset T1-24.
+This can then be triggered by pressing any key such as [T1] or [K11], that runs the XnnLink file containing these three macros.

 The keyboard has 5 pages - most with 9 triple function keys, and 3 control keys [EXE] [NXT] [ADD].
 For example page 1 has keys [abc], [def], to [y,z,space].
 To select a or b or c press the abc key once, twice or thrice - to add it to a